Seb-geospatial/BlenderMapDEM/README.md

     - Depending on the strength of your computer it is recommended to keep this value very low (from 1-10) while performing test renders before your final render where you can then raise it to anywhere from 20-500+ for crisp image quality.

-When in doubt, the default values of the stylistic parameters `exaggeration`, `shadow_softness`, and `sun_angle` will result in a very readable and realistic hillshade that can be then strayed from conservatively to your liking.
+When in doubt, the default values of the stylistic parameters `exaggeration`, `shadow_softness`, and `sun_angle` will result in a very readable and realistic hillshade that can then be tweaked conservatively to your liking.

 Usage example: